-Indicator ID RE 16 Dependent on: 00 21 Sub-section PRI Principle PRI Principle Type of indicator Gateway to: N/A Monitoring 1, 2 PLUS VOLUNTARY TO DISCLOSE Describe how you Describe how your ESG action plans are currently defined, implemented and monitored throughout the investment period.
+Indicator ID Dependent on: 00 21 Sub-section PRI Principle Type of indicator RE 16 Gateway to: N/A Monitoring 1, 2 PLUS VOLUNTARY TO DISCLOSE Describe how your ESG action plans are currently defined, implemented and monitored throughout the investment period.
 [Voluntary free text: large]

 Explanatory notes

-Purpose of indicator This indicator provides the signatory with the opportunity to describe what practices they have used in ESG action plans throughout the investment period and their use in creating value and managing risks.
-It is important to have appropriate systems in place to manage issues on an ongoing basis, including writing an action plan for each asset to identify ways to improve ESG performance.
+Purpose of indicator provides the signatory with the opportunity to describe what practices they have used in ESG action plans throughout the investment period and their unvalue and managing risks.
+It is important to have appropriate systems in place to manage issues on an ongoing basis, including writing an action plan for each asset to improve ESG performance.

 Other resources For further guidance, see An introduction to responsible investment: real estate.
 For more information, see the BII (formerly CDC Group) guidance on ESG action plans.

 Reference to other standards GRESB 2022 Real Estate Assessment: RM3.1 and 3.2

 Logic

 Dependent on [00 21]

 Gateway to N/A

 Assessment

 Not assessed

-Indicator ID Dependent on: 00 21 Sub-section PRI Principle Type of indicator RE 17 Gateway to: N/A Monitoring 1 CORE

-What proportion of your real estate assets has obtained a green or sustainable building certification?

-- O (A) All of our real estate assets have obtained a green or sustainable building certification - O (B) A majority of our real estate assets have obtained a green or sustainable building certification - O (C) A minority of our real estate assets have obtained a green or sustainable building certification - O (D) None of our real estate assets have obtained a green or sustainable building certification
+Indicator ID Dependent on: 00 21 Sub-section PRI Principle Type of indicator Gateway to: N/A Monitoring 1 CORE What proportion of your real estate assets has obtained a green or sustainable building certification?
+O (A) All of our real estate assets have obtained a green or sustainable building certification , , , , • sustainable building certification sustainable building certification O (C) A minority of our real estate assets have obtained a green or sustainable building certificationO (D) None of our real estate assets have obtained a green or sustainable building certification Additional context to your response(s s): [Voluntary free text: la arge]

 Explanatory notes Purpose of indicator This indicator assesses the proportion of an organisation's real estate assets that have obtained a green or sustainable building certification to determine the quality of the assets invested in, providing benefits for the occupants, society and the environment.
 Building certifications and ratings give credibility to the sustainability performance of a building and serve as an additional layer of transparency and accountability to inform investors and occupiers of the ESG performance of an asset.
 It is considered good practice to obtain a green or sustainable building certification for all real estate assets held.
-Additional reporting See GRESB building certification schemes for a list of design and/or construction green building certification schemes. guidance GRESB definition for 'Green building rating standard': A rating system or certificate for real estate assets that uses a wide set of environmental criteria.
+Additional reporting guidance See GRESB building certification schemes for a list of design and/or construction green building certification schemes.
+GRESB definition for 'Green building rating standard': A rating system or certificate for real estate assets that uses a wide set of environmental criteria.
 Successful completion of the rating assessment typically results in the award of a certificate that records (a) the completion of the rating assessment process and (b) the level achieved.
-See Sustainable real estate investment: Implementing the Paris Climate agreement - An action framework for more information on sustainability in real estate investment.
-Other resources For further guidance, see GRESB's real estate reference guide.
+Other resources See Sustainable real estate investment: Implementing the Paris Climate agreement - An action framework for more information on sustainability in real estate investment.
+For further guidance, see GRESB's real estate reference guide.
 For more information on green building rating tools, see World Green Building Council - Rating tools.

 Reference to other standards GRESB 2022 Real Estate Assessment: BC1.1, 1.2 and 2 - Performance: Building Certifications (Building Certifications)

-Logic
+Logic ogic

 Dependent on [00 21]

 Gateway to N/A

 Assessment

 Assessment criteria 100 points for this indicator.
 100 points for A. 66 points for B. 33 points for C. 0 points for D. Further details: Selecting 'D' will result in 0/100 points for this indicator.

 Multiplier Low